-Continuous integration mainly depends on the versioning tool.
+Continuous integration mainly depends on the versioning Tool.
 It is the very first requirement to make continuous integration possible.
-Few Versioning tools like git, SVN, bitbucket, etc. Again, it depends on the project requirement that which versioning tool is to be considered.
+Few Versioning tools like git, SVN, bitbucket, etc. Again, it depends on the project requirement of which versioning Tool will be considered.

 2. Build Tool

-The second requirement is the build tool, the main motto of considering a build tool is to handle the source code of the application fetched from the version control tool to produce an output from the desired software in an automated way.
+The second requirement is the build tool; the main motto of considering a build tool is to handle the application’s source code fetched from the version control tool to produce an output from the desired software in an automated way.

 - Compile the source code with .java extension to bytecode with .class extension.